MichaelRWolf/green-path-master-class/video_recommendation.md

 I am a professional software developer and professional trainer/coach to software developers.
 Use language the shows this and that will connect with people like me.

 Be personal.
 This is about my personal experience in the course.
 Speak in "I phrases", not about some remote thing.

+**Me-centric perspective:** I am a technical trainer, but I am not Marian's only target audience.
+I can only speak as a technical trainer, even when I am speaking to other roles.
+Adopt language to be me-centric - speak from my experience and perspective, acknowledging that I'm addressing different roles but from my technical trainer viewpoint.

 ## Personal Insights from Master Class